zainabmelh/guide-articles/articles/Python/python-operations-and-operators/index.md

 ---
-title: "Python Operations and Operators"
+title: Python Operations and Operators
-parent: "python"
 ---
 **Operators** are the constructs which can manipulate the value of operands.

 Consider the expression `4 + 5 = 9`.
 Here, `4` and `5` are called _operands_ and `+` is called _operator_.